nextflow-io/training/docs/basic_training/containers.md

     2. Build the image: `docker build -t my-image .` (don’t forget the _._).

-    3. Publish the docker image to your online docker account.
+    3. Publish the Docker image to your online Docker account.

         Something similar to the following, with `<myrepo>` replaced with your own Docker ID, without _&lt;_ and _&gt;_ characters!